 - Tomatoes: Diced tomatoes add texture, while crushed tomatoes flavor the broth.
 Add a can of Rotel tomatoes for a little kick!

-- Rice: Use any variety of rice; try white or brown rice, quinoa, or other grains.
+- Rice: Use any variety of rice.
+Try white or brown rice, quinoa, or other grains.

-How to Make Stuffed Pepper Soup
+Simple Steps For Stuffed Pepper Soup

 - Stir in the remaining ingredients except rice and parsley (full recipe below) and cook until peppers are tender.